zju-jiyicheng/SpecVLM/README.md

 ## About
-[EMNLP 2025 Main] SPECVLM: Enhancing Speculative Decoding of Video LLMs via Verifier-Guided Token Pruning
+[EMNLP 2025 Main] SpecVLM: Enhancing Speculative Decoding of Video LLMs via Verifier-Guided Token Pruning

 🔗 [arXiv 2508.16201](https://www.arxiv.org/abs/2508.16201)

 ## 📖 Abstract
 Video large language models (Vid-LLMs) have shown strong capabilities in understanding video content.
 However, their reliance on dense video token representations introduces substantial memory and computational overhead in both prefilling and decoding.
-To mitigate the information loss of recent video token reduction methods and accelerate the decoding stage of Vid-LLMs losslessly, we introduce SPECVLM, a training-free speculative decoding (SD) framework tailored for Vid-LLMs that incorporates staged video token pruning.
+To mitigate the information loss of recent video token reduction methods and accelerate the decoding stage of Vid-LLMs losslessly, we introduce SpecVLM, a training-free speculative decoding (SD) framework tailored for Vid-LLMs that incorporates staged video token pruning.
 Building on our novel finding that the draft model’s speculation exhibits low sensitivity to video token pruning, SPECVLM prunes up to 90% of video tokens to enable efficient speculation without sacrificing accuracy.
 To achieve this, we perform a two-stage pruning process: Stage I selects highly informative tokens guided by attention signals from the verifier (target model), while Stage II prunes the remaining redundant ones in a spatially uniform manner.
 Extensive experiments on four video understanding benchmarks demonstrate the effectiveness and robustness of SPECVLM, which achieves up to 2.68× decoding speedup for LLaVA-OneVision-72B and 2.11× speedup for Qwen2.5-VL-32B.

 ---